-- All programs must meet state licensing requirements. - The State Board of Education should develop statewide procedures and minimum standards for ensuring integrity and accountability of Pre-K programs and providers. - All programs shall use DOE adopted performance standards that include literacy based, high quality, pre-academic curricula and learning processes that enhance children's language, cognitive, emotional and social skills.
+- All programs must meet state licensing requirements. - The State Board of Education should develop statewide procedures and minimum standards for ensuring integrity and accountability of Pre-K programs and providers. - All programs shall use research based, literacy focused, high quality, pre-academic curricula that enhance children's language, cognitive, emotional and social skills.
+To ensure that program curricula will promote positive outcomes for children, any curriculum selected must meet the Florida School Readiness Performance Standards for Three-, Four-, and Five Year-Old Children, approved by the Florida Board of Education.
 All curricula must include a parental involvement component. - All programs must use both pre and post program assessments to compare student performance using a DOE developed statewide uniform diagnostic assessment of child outcomes.
 Assessments should be used to measure how well programs are preparing children for school.
 Assessments should not be tied to consequences for individual children. - The DOE should develop and the SBOE approve meaningful consequences for poor performing schools (those with students assessed not ready for kindergarten using a new assessment model to be developed by DOE) and those that fail to meet established standards. - The SBOE should review existing CDA programs for content and quality.